staples-sparx/StaplesLabs.github.io/who-we-are.md

 Similarly our data-scientists fish for data-sources, clean-up the data, build and debug models, monitor the models while they are running in production, and report on their business performance.
-Some of our data-scientists can even implement the runtime to execute these models in production with a 1ms SLA!
+Some of our data-scientists can even implement the runtime code to execute these models in production with a 1ms SLA!

-Finally our product people decipher the industry, reverse-engineer Staples' business and data flows, build bridges with important partners, secure top executive commitments, keep the projects on schedule and on track, all while keeping an eye on our business metrics!
+Finally our product people decipher the industry, reverse-engineer Staples' business and data flows, build bridges with important partners, secure top executive commitments, keep projects on schedule and on track, all while keeping an eye on our business metrics!

-So, at SparX, _ownership_ is not an empty word, we do all care _intensely_ about accomplishing _great_ work.
+So, at SparX, _ownership_ is not an empty word, we all do care _intensely_ about accomplishing _great_ work.

-The amazing thing is to be part of a team with that level of commitment, responsibility and accountability is that it is an amazing enabler.
-When everybody picks up whatever trash is lying on the floor, it fosters your capacity to truly innovate.
+The best thing about being a part of a team with that level of commitment, responsibility and accountability is that it is an amazing enabler.
+When everybody is willing to pick up whatever trash is on the floor, it fosters everyone's capacity to truly innovate.

 ### Bias for Action, Results & Fact-based Decisions